-- For folder assets, the preview shows the files and subfolders, which you can also preview.
+- The preview shows the files and subfolders, which you can also preview.

 - The preview shows the whole notebook.

 - The preview shows information about the model.

-- For dashboards, the preview shows a snapshot of what the dashboard looks like.
+- The preview shows a snapshot of what the dashboard looks like.
 When you select to publish a dashboard to a catalog, you can choose to add screen captures of the dashboard with the dashboard file to the catalog.
 If a snapshot of the dashboard was added to the catalog, users can preview the snapshot before adding the dashboard from the catalog into another project.

-If you see shield icon next to the column name of a relational data asset, it means that the data in the column is anonymized by a policy.
-Policies can anonymize data by masking the original values with similarly formatted values, or by substituting the values and format of the data with meaningless values.
+If you see shield icon next to the column name of a relational data asset, it means that the data in the column is masked by a policy.
+Policies can mask data by masking the original values with similarly formatted values, or by substituting the values and format of the data with meaningless values.
 Within a catalog, the owner of the asset is not affected by policies and always sees the original values.
 Within a project, all project collaborators see the asset the way it looks to the person who adds it from the catalog.